duplocloud/terraform-duplocloud-components/modules/context/README.md

 ## Workspace References

-As there is a default s3 location for duplo terraform workspaces, this along with other context can make references to other workspaces ver easy.
+As there is a default s3 location for duplo terraform workspaces, this along with other context can make references to other workspaces very easy.
 The variable `workspaces` is a map of reference objects to other workspaces in the s3 bucket.
 The outputs from these workspaces are applied to the `refs` output.

 ```terraform
 locals {